Infinite-Sage/Demand-Forecasting-Models/README.md

-# Explainable Demand Forecasting for E-Commerce Using SHAP (Home Decor)
+# Explainable AI for Demand Forecasting in E-Commerce (Home Decor)

+🔍 **Executive Summary**
+This project explains what drives next-month home décor purchases using explainable machine learning.
+Using SHAP values and two trained models, we identify which customer behaviors most influence buying decisions — helping marketing run smarter campaigns, inventory better plan stock, and strategy create winning bundles.

 This project uses **Explainable AI (XAI)** to uncover what drives customers to purchase in the `home_decor` category.
 By applying **SHAP (Shapley values)** to both a **Random Forest** and **K-Nearest Neighbors (KNN)** model, we identify which features matter most for forecasting next-month demand — making predictions **transparent and actionable** for: